mironim/BootstrapPager/README.md

 <li>Properly handles  ALL (or -1) as a Length</li>
 <li>Option to hide pager if all records are shown</li>
 <li>Styles and icons can be overridden</li>
+<li>Navigate on ENTER instead of every keystroke to conserve AJAX hits</li>
 </ul>

 <h3>Standard Usage:</h3>